 A Common Overuse Injury of the Achilles Tendon

 Achilles tendonitis is an overuse injury of the Achilles tendon.
 The Achilles tendon is a thin band of tissue that connects your calf muscles on the back of your lower leg to your heel bone.
 Achilles tendonitis can be painful, however most cases can be treated at home with rest and self care.
-Achilles tendonitis is often caused by excessive walking or exercise, exercise without a proper warmup, or wearing shoes that are little support or are too old.
-When you have Achilles Tendonitis you experience mild to severe pain and swelling in the back of your heel reaching up into the back of your ankle.
+Achilles tendonitis is often caused by excessive walking/exercise, exercise without a proper warmup, or wearing shoes that provide little support/too old.
+When you have Achilles tendonitis you experience mild to severe pain and swelling in the back of your heel reaching up into the back of your ankle.
 Left untreated though, Achilles tendonitis can worsen and lead to a rupture/tear which will require medical attention.

 What is Achilles Tendonits?